-(b) Benefits under this program shall be provided only to such residents specified in subsection (a) who are aliens lawfully admitted for permanent residence or otherwise permanently residing in the United States under color of law and benefits shall not be provided to illegal or undocumented aliens.
+(b) Benefits under this program shall be provided only to residents specified in subsection (a) who are aliens lawfully admitted for permanent residence or otherwise permanently residing in the United States under color of law and benefits shall not be provided to illegal or undocumented aliens.

-(c) The income and resource rules, methodologies and limits shall be the same as those in the Supplemental Security Income Program, Title XVI of the Social Security Act, 42 U.S.C. § 1381 et seq.
+(c) The income and resource rules, methodologies, and limits shall be the same as those in the Supplemental Security Income program, Title XVI of the Social Security Act, 42 U.S.C. § 1381 et seq.

 (d) The monthly amount of cash assistance shall be equal to the appropriate payment standard as provided in subsection (e) minus the countable income of the recipient in that month.

 (e) The department is authorized and directed to make monthly payments of cash assistance to eligible recipients in accordance with the following standards of assistance:

 (1) Institutionalized individuals, forty dollars ($40.00) per month;

 (2) All other individuals, two hundred dollars ($200) per month.